+Third, UCODIN is not formally institutionalised and the nature of its role, work, operation and organization is not well defined.
+This raises two additional problems.
 On the one hand, at operational level, the division of work between UCODIN and DPPF, particularly with respect to DPO,63 is not clear.
 For example, at the time of our field work, UCODIN was producing the report about the implementation of PES 2002 and respective budget, supported by technical staff from the various provincial directorates.
 This task normally fall within the domain of DPO, and it is not clear why UCODIN was working so hard on it.
 Was it because of institutional inefficiencies?
 If it was, should UCODIN get involved in plastering over such inefficiencies or should it be focused on strategy?

 On the other hand, it is not clear yet what UCODIN should be or become.
 One of the possible models being discussed, at the time of our field work, was that UCODIN should incorporate representatives of the government, private sector and civil society at large; be supported by a technical, professional secretariat; and be focused on medium term, strategic planning.
 It seems that one of the problems contributing to the impasse about what UCODIN should be is related to the general problems of organization of the state at the provincial level in Mozambique.
-On the one hand, the provincial government represents the central government, not the private sector more involved in governance at provincial level.
+On the one hand, the provincial government represents the central government, not the province; on the other hand, the political intention is to get the civil society and the private sector more involved in governance at provincial level.
 Finally, the provincial government needs a professional, technical organization that is free from day-to-day pressure and can focus on strategy.
 Hence, UCODIN is a hybrid organization attempting to respond to all of these pressures.